Judy Bolton Series: Publication history

-There were 38 titles in the original Judy Bolton series, all copyrighted between 1932 and 1967.
-The final 12, particularly the last one, had limited printings and as a result are hard to find.
-Collectors often find themselves paying upwards of $200 for a volume in good condition.
+There were 38 titles in the original Judy Bolton series, copyrighted between 1932 and 1967.
+The final twelve had limited printings and as a result were hard to find until they were reissued.
+Collectors often found themselves paying upwards of $200 for a volume in good condition.
 The series ended before the 39th book, The Strange Likeness, could be published.
 According to author Margaret Sutton, the series was killed due not to poor sales, but to pressure from the Stratemeyer Syndicate.
 The Stratemeyer Syndicate wished to lessen competition for the Nancy Drew series.
 Pelagie Doane illustrated many of the early Judy Bolton books.

+Starting in the 1990s the series was republished by Applewood Books.

-During, and after, the course of the series, a number of translations were published internationally.
-Among these were Icelandic, Norwegian, Swedish, Danish and Spanish editions.
+A number of translations were published internationally, including Icelandic, Norwegian, Swedish, Danish and Spanish editions.

+Books by authors other than Sutton

+In 1993, 27 years after Margaret Sutton's last Judy Bolton title, The Whispering Belltower was written by Kate Emburg with Sutton's encouragement.
+It takes place about eight years after the last Sutton book, and Judy and Peter have three children.
+It was published in pamphlet form, with a second edition in 1998.
+This was followed by a limited edition hardback by Amereon in 2006.

-In 1997, three decades after Grosset & Dunlap issued the last Judy Bolton title, author Linda Joy Singleton completed a book that series creator Margaret Sutton had begun writing several years before.
-Once the first draft was finished, Singleton submitted it to Sutton for revisions, and the book that emerged from their collaboration carries the name of both co-authors.
-Chronologically, The Talking Snowman takes place during the Christmas season between the events described in volume 3 and volume 4, and thus is known to collectors as "volume 3.5".
+In 1997, Linda Joy Singleton completed a book that Sutton had begun several years before.
+Singleton submitted it to Sutton for revisions and the book carries the names of both authors.
+Chronologically, The Talking Snowman takes place during the Christmas season between the events described in volume 3 and volume 4, and is known to collectors as volume 3.5.

-Another title, The Whispering Belltower, was written by Kate Emburg with the encouragement of Margaret Sutton.

-In 2012, with the permission of Margaret Sutton's family, co-authors Kate Duvall and Beverly Hatfield wrote The Strange Likeness based on Sutton's original title.
-The book, #39 in the Judy Bolton Mystery Series, was edited by Sutton's youngest daughter, Lindsay Sutton Stroh, and illustrated by another daughter, Marjorie Sutton Eckstein.
-It was followed in 2018 by The Mystery on Judy Lane, the 40th book in the series, also written by Hatfield.
+In 2012, Kate Duvall and Beverly Hatfield wrote The Strange Likeness.
+Sutton had created the title and the beginnings of a plot outline for a mystery located in Panama in 1968.
+Duvall and Hatfield never saw the outline, however, and the book is original to them.
+The book was edited by Sutton's youngest daughter, Lindsay Sutton Stroh, and illustrated by another daughter, Marjorie Sutton Eckstein.
+The book was published as #39.

+In 2018, The Mystery on Judy Lane was published, also written by Hatfield, bringing the total books in the series to 42.
+Judy Lane takes place between books 13 and 14.